Netanyahu says strike on Iran would be good for Arabs

 In an interview published on Tuesday with French magazine Paris Match, Netanyahu said such a strike would not worsen regional tensions, as many critics have warned.

-“Five minutes after, contrary to what the skeptics say, I think a feeling of relief would spread across the region,” he said.
+“Five minutes after, contrary to what the sceptics say, I think a feeling of relief would spread across the region,” he said.

 “Iran is not popular in the Arab world, far from it, and some governments in the region, as well as their citizens, have understood that a nuclear armed Iran would be dangerous for them, not just for Israel,” he said.